LudumDare/ludumdare.com/content/resources/README.markdown

 # Knowledge Base Author's Guide
-To contribute an article, you should fork the `ludumdare.com` repository, and submit it as a pull request.
-See the editor's guide for how to get started (TODO).
+To contribute, fork the `ludumdare.com` repository, and submit a pull request.
+To get started, see the editor's guide (TODO).

 Alternatively, you can [open an issue](https://github.com/LudumDare/ludumdare.com/issues) on GitHub.